 - 1. Press the MENU key to enter the menu. - 2.
-Enter (ISTEP) OSQL on your numeric keypad to come to Menu 10: R-DCS - 3.
-Press the WENU key to select.
-Insure you have a tone activated (selected) and it is not off. - 4.
-Press the SCAN to begin DCS scanning
+Enter (STEP) (OSQL) on your numeric keypad to come to Menu 10: R-DCS - 3.
+Press the MENU key to select.
+Insure you have a tone activated (and it is not off) - 4.
+Press the scan to begin DCS scanning

 A flashing "DCS" will be in the left status display to indicate the radio is in DCS scanning mode.
-In this mode, whenever the radio is receiving an RF signal on the selected MR channel or VFO frequency, the lower display will cycle through the DCS codes as they are being tested.
-Once the value of the received DCS code is determined, the "DCS" indicator will stop flashing.
+In this mode, whenever the radio is receiving an RF signal on the selected MR channel, the lower display will cycle through the DCS codes as they are being tested.
+Once the bits of the received DCS code are determined, the "DCS" indicator will stop flashing.